jackstapleton/rdb-autoscaling/whitepaper.md

 There are a number of ways an ASG can scale its instances on AWS:

 - Scheduled
-    * Set timeframes to scale in and out.
+    * Timeframes are set to scale in and out.
 - Predictive
     * Machine learning is used to predict demand.
 - Dynamic
-    * Cloudwatch metrics are monitored to follow the flow of demand.
-    * e.g. CPU and memory uSage.
+    * Cloudwatch metrics are monitored to follow the flow of demand (e.g. CPU and memory usage).
 - Manual
     * Adjusting the ASG's `DesiredCapacity` attribute.
-    * Can be done through the console or the AWS CLI.

 #### Dynamic Scaling